 A bright future starts with early, nurturing relationships that are the foundation for healthy development.
 When an infant forms close, secure attachments with her parents or caregivers, she feels safe and confident that her needs will be met as she explores the world around her.
 She learns how to form friendships, communicate emotions, and deal with challenges.
 This helps build a sturdy foundation for healthy social, emotional, and cognitive development.
 Learn more.

 Extensive research shows that the quality of experiences in the first three years of life shape a baby’s developing brain architecture in powerful ways.
 The presence of a secure, nurturing relationship between a child and his or her primary caregivers protects the developing brain.

 Early, nurturing relationships promote healthy brain development and put a child on the path to read, stay in school, achieve optimal health, and reach his or her full potential.
 Everyone benefits when parents, caregivers, and professionals have access to the tools and resources they need to support young children with healthy, stable environments in which to learn and grow.

+Infant mental health is important for a child's brain architecture, body and health, and behavior and relationships.
 Check out this infographic from the Alliance for the Advancement of Infant Mental Health to learn more.